-London's local trains are rail services that crisscross the city and extend beyond the Tube network.
-Most local train lines connect efficiently with the Tube and accept payment by Visitor Oyster card and Oyster card.
+London's Overground rail services crisscross the city and extend beyond the Tube network.
+Most local train lines connect efficiently with the Tube and accept payment by Visitor Oyster card, Oyster card, Travelcard and contactless payment card.

 London Train Service Information

 Transport for London (TfL) does not operate rail services in London.
-However, journeys by train and other modes of public transport can be planned online using the Tfl Journey Planner
+However, journeys by train and other modes of public transport can be planned online using the Transport for London Journey Planner

 National Rail Enquiries provides detailed information about rail services in London, covering routes, timetables and fares.
 A full list of train operating companies, including network maps, is available on the website.